 Set 2: Sow a Wimbledon-worthy grass seed mix

 We have multiple mixes that will give you that world class Wimbledon look!
 If you want the real thing, it is said that the grass seed used on the Wimbledon courts is 100% perennial ryegrass – and it just so happens that we have a 100% perennial ryegrass mix, made up of 3 different cultivars to provide an ornamental lawn that is also hardwearing in the form of our Perform: Sports mix.
 Neil Stubley, Head of Courts and Horticulture at Wimbledon has said that for domestic use a blend of chewings fescue, strong and slender creeping red fescue and browntop will also work well.
 Funnily enough, we have those mixes too!
 Our Perform: Tees mix contains exactly that and our Statement: Front Lawn mix is 100% fescue with 3 different cultivars.
+If you want those iconic Wimbledon stripes but not the high maintenance, our Superstar: Back Lawn is a great alternative - just look at these results!

 Set 3: Mow meticulously and stripe for success!